-Thinking of planning a road trip around Scotland?
+Thinking of planning a Scotland road trip?
 Me too!
 It’s my favourite way to travel.
 I love the variety, I get to see everything and road-trippin’ soothes a serious case of itchy feet.
-If you are planning your itinerary for Scotland, here is how to do it.
+If you are planning your itinerary for your road trip in Scotland, here is how to do it.

 So where in Scotland are you going to go?

-I start by adding the main places I wanted to visit on a new google map:
+I start by adding the main places I want to visit on a new google map:

 - Log in to Google Maps and click on the menu on the left-hand side.

 - Click on ‘your places’ and then ‘maps’ and then ‘create map’.
 A new map will pop up.

 - Search for your first destination.
 Try ‘Eilean Donan Castle‘.

 - A pop-up box will appear above the pin.
 Click ‘add to map’.
 Your destinations will appear as pins on the map.

 - Save your map as ‘Scotland Road Trip’ – and you will now have a rough idea of your road trip area!